Yazur

 Yazur (يازور, יאזור) was a Palestinian Arab town located 6 km east of Jaffa.
 Mentioned in 7th century BCE Assyrian texts, the village was a site of contestation between Muslims and Crusaders in the 12th-13th centuries.

 During the Fatimid period in Palestine, a number of important people were born in Yazur.
-In modern times the town was the birthplace of Ahmed Jibril, the founder and current head of the Popular Front for the Liberation of Palestine – General Command (PFLP-GC).
+In the modern era, the town was the birthplace of Ahmed Jibril, the founder of the Popular Front for the Liberation of Palestine – General Command (PFLP-GC).

-Yazur was depopulated and mostly destroyed during the 1947–48 Civil War in Mandatory Palestine.
-The Israeli town of Azor was developed on the site.
+Yazur was ethnically cleansed and during the Nakba.
+It was later demolished and the Israeli town of Azor, reflecting the site's ancient name, was constructed on the site.

+Etymology

+The earliest occurrence of the name is Babylonian A-zu-ru (in a Neo-Assyrian text from 701 B.C.E.) which is compatible with the Septuagint form Άζωρ.

+According to scholars, the name my derive from Semitic root ’-Z-R “to gird, encompass, equip”, originally in Hebrew but with cognates in Jewish Aramaic and Arabic.
+According to Marom and Zadok, "this derivation is highly hypothetical as this root is so far not productive in the toponymy."

 History

 Iron Age

 The village is mentioned in the annals of the Assyrian ruler Sennacherib (704 – 681 BCE) as Azuro.

 Fatimid, Crusader, Ayyubid and Mamluk eras

 The Arab geographer Yaqut al-Hamawi (1179–1229) described Yazur as a small town that was the birthplace of several important figures during the Fatimid period.
 Most prominent among them was al-Hasan ibn ´Ali al-Yazuri, who became a Fatimid minister in 1050 CE.
 In the twelfth and thirteenth centuries CE, Muslim and Crusader forces fought for control of the village and it changed hands several times, before finally falling under the control of the Mamluks.